Introduction to Android

 - The very good app market

-- Most Android devices support NFC, which allows electronic devices to easily interact across short distances.
+- Most Android devices support NFC, allowing electronic devices to interact easily across short distances.

 Applications of Android